 1.1General Introduction

 Antenatal care is one of the maternal health services important for preventing maternal deaths as it provides a platform for delivering several maternal and newborn babies’ interventions (Kimei & Kalegele, 2017).
 Antenatal care is the care that a woman gets from health professionals during her pregnancy.
 After the delivery there is a systematic health care for the child up to five years old so as to monitor his or her growth and well-being.
-In the context of this dissertation title, Digitization is the process of changing from analog to digital form, also known as digital enablement (Katuu, 2020)
+In the context of this dissertation title,

-In Tanzania, the recording of Antenatal and Child Health visits is still done manually, which leads to the following challenges: inaccurate, incomplete and inconsistency of data, inaccurate and unreliable reports, data redundancy in different locations, data may be inaccessible when in use by someone else or if misplaced, there may be missing data in the records due to oversight, and the data may be difficult to read as records grow so large over time.
+In Tanzania, the recording of Antenatal and Child Health visits is still done manually, which leads to the following challenges; inaccurate, incomplete and inconsistency of data, inaccurate and unreliable reports, data redundancy in different locations, data may be inaccessible when in use by someone else or if misplaced, there may be missing data in the records due to oversight, and the data may be difficult to read as records grow so large over time.
 Furthermore, the process is tedious and difficult to extract data from it for clinical research and reporting.
 Typically, pregnant women take their Antenatal and Child Health cards home.
 This means there is a high risk of losing information and failed continuity of the care when the cards are either misplaced or lost (Kimei & Kalegele, 2017).

-The aim for conducting this research is to come up with a digitized Antenatal and Child Health care cards which will help to reduce the problems associated with the current manual system.
+Therefore, this research aims to come up with a digitized Antenatal and Child Health care cards which will help to reduce the problems associated with the current manual system.
 Many scholars have tried to solve the problem of inefficient clinic attendances by creating the systems that send SMS reminders to the mothers not to miss the visits.

 1.2 Problem statement

-In Tanzania, the recording of Antenatal and Child Health visits is still done manually, which leads to the following challenges: inaccurate, incomplete and inconsistency of data, inaccurate and unreliable reports, data redundancy in different locations, data may be inaccessible when in use by someone else or if misplaced, there may be missing data in the records due to oversight, and the data may be difficult to read as records grow so large over time.
+In Tanzania, the Antenatal and Child Health care is recorded manually during parents clinic visits, which leads to the following challenges: inaccurate, incomplete and inconsistency of data, inaccurate and unreliable reports, data redundancy in different locations, data may be inaccessible when in use by someone else or if misplaced, there may be missing data in the records due to oversight, and the data may be difficult to read as records grow so large over time.
 Furthermore, the process is tedious and difficult to extract data from it for clinical research and reporting.

 Typically, pregnant women and mothers take their Antenatal and Child Health cards home.
 This means there is a high risk of losing information and failed continuity of the care when the cards are either misplaced or lost.
 During care seeking practice, pregnant women are allowed to obtain Antenatal Care services from different health facilities and in such cases, healthcare workers have to decide whether or not to record the patient in the Antenatal Care register.
 Hence, even though a pregnant woman actually had, for example, four visits in her health Antenatal Care card, the register would only have 3 visits thereby affecting the accuracy of the report.
 This paves a way for the use of electronic Antenatal and Child Health (e-ACH) system for improving service delivery, reporting process and record keeping and mobile technology in sending and receiving of data on Antenatal and Child Health visits on the pregnant mothers’ mobile phone.